User Installed Software - Python modules

 - Using Virtualenv with HPC2N Python modules

 - Now you want to create your first virtual environment.
 Here I call it 'vpyenv', and put it in my Public, but you can call it anything, of course.
-Create the directory, and run this (from above the Virtualenv directory you just untar'ed, if your are installing Virtualenv yourself):
+Run the following to initialize the environment:

 Installing modules in Virtualenv